 Not according to the unbelievably racist Prescott, who predicts of the natives that, without Kong, "A year from now that will be an island full of burnt-out drunks."

-Not the kinda guy I'd want to watch my back.
+Not the kinda guy I'd want watching my back.

 The final Battle Royale atop the former World Trade Center (also in the trailer and on the poster!
 This movie spoiled itself.) is nowhere near as exciting as the movie poster suggests.
 It is horribly edited, with King Kong destroying the same helicopter, with the same people inside, on two different separate occasions, by swatting it out of his face.

-That's right, though the ape is making his stand on the top of a building, and the choppers can simply hover from a safe distance and shoot him down, they buzz around his head and a helicopter nearly flies right into his face before Kong swats it away.
+That's right, though the ape is making his stand on the top of a building, and the choppers can simply hover from a safe distance and shoot him down - With Their Missiles! - they buzz around his head and a helicopter nearly flies right into his face before Kong swats it away.

 TWICE!
 Did I mention how stupid this movie is?